 - Local Anesthesia (LA)

 - Florida Laws & Rules

-You must first apply to the CDCA Central Office and be approved before contacting Prometric for an appointment.
+You must first apply with the CDCA and be approved before contacting Prometric for an appointment.

 Do not contact individual Prometric centers for appointments.